NeuPhysics/neutrino/docs/cosmology.rst

 A simple back-of-the-envelope estimation by assuming an constant acceleceration due to the CNB on the mirrors shows it is not possible to detect the effect of CNB modulation of the shift of the mirrors under current technology.

 But we could alway use other approach like the one proposed by L. Stodolsky.
+[4]_

 Neutrino Capture on Unstable Nuclei
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is from the paper by Vogel.
+[1]_

 A nulei :math:`A_Z` that captures a electron neutrino will become :math:`A_{Z+1}`,